diogommartins/simple_json_logger/README.md

 ## Compatibility

 It is granted to work and tested on python >=3.3.
+Even through it's untested, it probably works on python 2.7, but use at your own risk.

 ## Depencencies